Franco-Albertans: Post-secondary

-There is no independent francophone post-secondary institution in the province, although the University of Alberta operates as a bilingual institution, offering several bachelor and master's degree programs in the French language at its Saint-Jean campus.
+There is no independent francophone post-secondary institution in the province.
+However, the University of Alberta operates as a bilingual institution, offering several bachelor and master's degree programs in the French language at its Saint-Jean campus in Bonnie Doon, Edmonton.
 The campus originated as the private francophone educational institution established in 1928, Juniorat Saint-Jean, before being absorbed by the University of Alberta in 1977.
 The university also operates a college on the same campus, offering two-year diploma programs in French since 2014.
 In 2018, there were 842 students registered at the Saint-Jean campus.

 Culture

 There are more than 100 francophone non-profit organizations in the province that operate in a wide variety of fields.
-L’Unithéâtre in Edmonton and the Société de Théâtre serve a French-speaking audience, and a number of folk dancing troupes tour the province.
+La Cité Francophone in the Bonnie Doon neighborhood of Edmonton, adjacent to the Campus Saint-Jean, serves as a major provincial hub for Franco-Albertan organizations and hosts the annual Flying Canoë Volant festival.
+L'Unithéâtre in Edmonton and the Société de Théâtre perform French-language theatrical works, and the Chorale Saint-Jean performs French choral works.
+A number of French Canadian folk dancing troupes tour the province.
 The Centre d’arts visuels de l’Alberta provides a venue for francophone artists and craftsmen, and the annual Franco-Alberta Festival showcases French language and culture.
+The Regroupement artistique francophone de l'Alberta organizes events and offers professional development for francophone artists.